Arkuris/todo-app/README.md

 # ToDo-Application!
-- Labs 31 and 32 should be up and running.
+- Labs 31 and 32 should be done and working as intended...